Tidal evolution of cored and cuspy dark matter halos: Acknowledgements

 \section{Acknowledgements}

 X.D. thanks Jorge Pe\~{n}arrubia for beneficial discussions on initial conditions and simulation with {\sc SUPERBOX}.
-X.D. and T.T. acknowledge support from the National Science Foundation through grant NSF-AST-1836016 and by the Gordon and Betty Moore Foundation through grant 8548.
+X.D. and T.T. acknowledge support from the National Science Foundation through Grant No. NSF-AST-1836016 and NSF-AST-2205100, and by the Gordon and Betty Moore Foundation through Grant No. 8548.
+A. N. acknowledges support from the National Science Foundation through Grant No. NSF-AST-2206315.

 Computing resources used in this work were made available by a generous grant from the Ahmanson Foundation.